DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 **connected**<br/>
 **2019/02/26 17:01:30  [*] Waiting for messages.
 To exit press CTRL+C**<br/>

 4. Populate the queue payload with the UI interface.
-Every line is a field so for example (companies table):<br/><br/>
+Every line is a field (write NULL for Nullable values) so for example (companies table):<br/><br/>
 ![Screenshot](queue3.png)

 5. Once you publish more messages than the batch value you should then see the table populated and you can restart publishing.<br/>